Belleville Transit: Fleet

-As of 2024, Belleville Transit's fleet consists of 17 Nova Bus LFS (mostly former demonstrator buses) 40' buses and 3 specialized buses.

-Belleville Transit began transitioning to a greener fleet in 2024, purchasing an ex-demonstrator Nova Bus LFS HEV numbered #2284.
-Three additional hybrid New Flyer XDE40 buses were ordered later in 2024, and are expected to be placed in service the following year.. replacing vehicles 0660 and 0761, and one for additional growth in fleet.
+Belleville Transit's fleet currently consists of 20 40-foot, conventional buses and 6 specialized service buses.
+Belleville Transit began transitioning to a greener fleet in 2024, purchasing an ex-demonstrator Nova Bus LFS HEV as part of this initiative.
+Three additional hybrid buses were ordered from New Flyer for their 40-foot, hybrid Xcelsior model in 2024, all three buses entered service on September 4, 2025.